 1933: Five hundred people including Rabbi Joshua Trachtenberg of Easton, PA and Rabbi Harry Caplan of Allentown, PA attended the ceremonies marking the installation of Rabbi Samuel Perlman as the new spiritual leader of the Brith Sholom Community Center of Bethlehem, PA.”

-1933: “I was a Spy” a British thriller produced by Michael Balcon was released in the United States today.
+1933: After premiering in the UK in September, “I was a Spy” a British thriller produced by Michael Balcon was released in the United States today.

 1934: “Murder in the Clouds” which “was notable as the screenplay and original story was written by Dore Schary” the future head of production at MGM and produced by Samuel Bischoff was released in the United States today by Warner Brothers.